Stoppedwumm-Studios/STScenes/tutorial/README.md

 ## Preperation
 First, create a Folder in the ServerStorage and call it "Scenes".
 This will be our storage for scenes.

-YOUR GAME HAS TO BE PUBLISHED (it can be set to private) AND HTTP REQUESTS ENABLED (>Game Settings>Security>Enable Http Requests)
+YOUR GAME HAS TO BE PUBLISHED (it can be set to private) AND HTTP REQUESTS ENABLED (>Game Settings>Security>Enable Http Requests).

 This is needed to update and load essential scripts from Github

 More information about we need HTTP Requests: <https://stoppedwumm-studios.github.io/STScenes/security-safety-privacy/>